fum-is-chum/ledger/README.md

 ---

 ## Overview
+This package has been forked from [ledger-flutter](https://github.com/RootSoft/ledger-flutter)

-Ledger Nano devices are the perfect hardware wallets for managing your crypto & NFTs on the go.
+Ledger devices are the perfect hardware wallets for managing your crypto & NFTs on the go.
 This Flutter plugin makes it easy to find nearby Ledger devices, connect with them and sign transactions over USB and/or BLE.